kappertherapper/AddSmallPictureFirebase/README.md

 - User exists in Firestore.

 **Updates Firestore:**
-- If the resized image matches the current photo_url, it updates the user’s document with a smaller photo_url_small.
+- If the resized image matches the current photo_url, it updates the user’s document with the field photo_url_small and puts the image there..